UCSBCarpentry/2022-04-14-ucsb-openrefine/setup.md

 from a Network drive.
 * The options "Windows kit with embedded Java" and "Mac kit" include Java as part of the package.
 You **do not** need to install Java if you use one of these kits.
 This is the preferred method on Windows and Mac systems.
+* On Mac, depending on your privacy settings, you may get a safety warning that will prevent you from opeining OpenRefine.
+To bypass that, in "System Preferences", click "Security & Privacy", then "click General".
+Click the lock and enter your password to make changes.
+Select App Store under the header “Allow apps downloaded from".
 * On Windows, if you use the traditional "Windows kit" without embedded Java, you will need a "Java Runtime Environment" (JRE) on your system.
 If you do not already have JRE or JDK installed, you can visit [Adopt OpenJDK](https://adoptopenjdk.net/) or [Oracle Java](https://java.com/en/download/)